djeada/Statistics-Notes/notes/basic_concepts/conditional_probability.md

 P(A \cap B) = P(A|B) \times P(B)
 $$

-Here, \( P(A|B) \) is the conditional probability of event A given that event B has occurred.
+Here, $P(A|B)$ is the conditional probability of event A given that event B has occurred.
 It represents the probability of A under the condition that B is known to have occurred.

 ### Example: Deck of Cards